katgharalad/audiotrancriptionfire/cursor-logs.md

 The application now maintains a consistent state across all pages and provides a seamless user experience with real-time updates of incident information.

+### Log Entry #15 - April 23, 2023
+Started connecting the frontend to the backend API:

+1. **Audio Page Integration**:
+   - Refactored the Audio page to use real API services instead of mock data
+   - Implemented three methods of audio input:
+     - Direct text input using the transcript interpretation API
+     - Audio file upload using the audio processing API
+     - Simulated audio recording (with placeholder for WebRTC implementation)

+2. **Global State Updates**:
+   - Connected the API response to the global state management
+   - Added new incidents to the global store after processing
+   - Implemented proper error handling and loading states

+3. **User Flow Improvements**:
+   - Added clear navigation between input and results
+   - Improved feedback during API processing
+   - Added error messages for failed API calls

+This implementation provides a foundation for connecting all other pages to the backend API, establishing a complete end-to-end workflow from audio input to incident management.

+### Log Entry #16 - April 24, 2023
+Implemented WebSocket functionality for real-time updates:

+1. **WebSocket Architecture**:
+   - Created a flexible WebSocket service with two implementation options:
+     - React hook (`useWebSocket`) for component-based usage
+     - Singleton service for application-wide access
+   - Implemented reconnection logic with exponential backoff
+   - Added message type handling for various event types

+2. **State Integration**:
+   - Connected WebSocket events directly to the global state management
+   - Implemented handlers for incident creation, updates, and deletion
+   - Added support for dispatch updates and system messages

+3. **UI Enhancements**:
+   - Added WebSocket connection status indicator in the main layout
+   - Implemented visual feedback for connection state (connected, connecting, disconnected, error)
+   - Enhanced the MainLayout component with proper navigation links and dark mode support

+The WebSocket implementation enables real-time updates across the application, ensuring that all users have the latest incident information without requiring manual refreshes.
+This is particularly important for an emergency response system where timely information is critical.

 ## Task Updates
 - [x] Implement frontend UI components
 - [x] Create main layout with responsive design